 On our Grand Canyon trips, we use inflatable oar rafts, the most stable of whitewater craft, which are rowed from the center of the boat by your guide.
 Our rafts carry four passengers and a guide, plus gear.
 We travel in a flotilla with a maximum group size of 16-20 passengers.

 After each active day on the river, we pull ashore to camp for the night.
-Our first task is to unload the boats using a bag line of crew and passengers to expedite the process.
+Our first task is to unload the boats using a fire-line of crew and guests to expedite the process.
 Individuals then collect their waterproof bags and locate an area on the beach to camp for the night.

-On the first night in camp, a crew member will give a demonstration on setting up a tent, which you’ll see is quick and easy.
-The guides will set up the kitchen and central dining/seating area with camp chairs.
+While you put up your tent, the guides will set up the kitchen and central dining/seating area with camp chairs.
 They will also locate a secluded area away from camp to set up the portable toilet, where privacy is assured.

-As dinner is being prepared by the guides, hors d’oeuvres are served.
+As guides prepare dinner, hors d’oeuvres are served.
 This is an opportunity to relax, enjoy a drink if you wish, and reflect on the day with your fellow traveling companions.